-For prison and jail workers, working around criminals and convicts requires full attention, whether working in a maximum security prison or the county jail.
+Working around criminals and convicts requires full attention, whether working in a maximum security prison or the county jail.
 Unfortunately, sometimes prison and jail workers get injured while working, taking away their ability to properly do their jobs and to keep themselves, their fellow workers, and inmates safe.
-Injuries cause prison and jail workers’ professional lives to suffer, as well as their health and personal lives.
-Due to the dangerous nature of prison and jail workers’ jobs, the injuries they sustain in the workplace vary greatly and can have long-lasting consequences.
+Work accidents can affect both the professional and personal lifes of workers.
+Due to the dangerous nature of prison workers’ jobs, the injuries they sustain in the workplace vary greatly and can have long-lasting consequences.

-Our clinic can help get prison and jail workers back on their feet and in good health.
+Our clinic can help get jail employees back on their feet and in good health.
 At Pain Stop MD, we deal with a multitude or work-related injuries from a variety of occupations.
 With a board-certified physician and a full-range of resources, our clinic can be the answer to your workplace injury needs.

 If you’re a prison or jail worker who’s been injured on the job, don’t wait until it’s too late to heal properly.
 Contact us today to set up a consultation or learn more about how we can help you.

-Common Causes of Prison and Jail Worker Injuries
+Common Injury Causes of Jail and Prison Workers

-With the dangers associated of working closely to criminals, it should come as no surprise that prison and jail workers sustain a variety of injuries while on the job.
-Below are some of the more common injuries associated with prison and jail workers.
+With the dangers associated of working closely to criminals, it should come as no surprise that one can sustain a variety of injuries while on the job.
+Below are some of the more common ones.

 - Assaults and violent acts.
 Violent behavior is not uncommon among prisoners and those held in jail.
-This puts prison and jail workers in an especially dangerous position each and every day.
-Injuries sustained by assaults and violent attacks include various cuts and bruises, as well as more serious injuries like internal organ damage.
+This puts prison employees in an especially dangerous position each and every day.
+Assaults and violent attacks can result in various cuts and bruises, as well as internal organ damage.

 - Transportation-related.
-Any occupation that deals with a vehicle on a regular basis is at some sort of risk for injury, and prison and jail workers are no different.
+Any occupation that deals with a vehicle on a regular basis is at some sort of risk for injury, and jail employees are no different.
 The injuries associated with transportation include various acute and chronic injuries, some that may lead to a lifetime of pain.

 - Falls.
 Perhaps the most common injury in the workplace, fall accidents can happen to anybody.
-A safe work environment is essential to preventing fall injuries, but even workers in the best kept environments can still get hurt.
+A safe work environment is essential to preventing falls, but even workers in the best-kept environments can still get hurt.
 Fall accidents may result in sprains, strains, or fractures, and may lead to long-term pain.

 - Overexertion.
-In some cases, prison and jail workers will get injured due to overexertion, especially in instances in which they perform an abnormally physically demanding task.
-Overexertion can lead to many different injuries, particularly sprains and strains and various chronic pain.
+In some cases, jail and prison staff will get injured due to overexertion, especially in instances in which they perform an abnormally physically demanding task.
+Overexertion can lead to many different health issues, particularly sprains and strains and various chronic pain.

 Whatever the cause of your pain, you deserve the best treatment possible after your work-related injury.
 Our team has the resources and experience to properly treat you and get you back into tip-top shape.